North Korea's Kim says 'open to dialogue' with South Korea, will only use nukes if threatened

 "What North Korea is most afraid of is being forgotten in the international arena," he said.
 "Without launching missiles and conducting a nuclear test, North Korea will be in the spotlight just by attending the Winter Olympics."

+Harry Kazianis, director of defense studies at Washington's conservative Center for the National Interest, said that if North Korea did participate in the Olympics, there could be a lull in tensions, but only a brief one.

+"As we move into the spring, Pyongyang will once again test all different types of missiles and weapons," he said.

-(Additional reporting by Soyoung Kim SEOUL, Yeganeh Torbati in WASHINGTON, and Roberta Rampton in WEST PALM BEACH, Florida.
-Editing by Kim Coghill and Michael Perry)
+(Additional reporting by Soyoung Kim in SEOUL, David Brunnstrom and Yeganeh Torbati in WASHINGTON, and Roberta Rampton in WEST PALM BEACH, Florida.
+Editing by Michael Perry and Phil Berlowitz)